 Still Having Difficulty With Your Budget?

-If you find the process of setting up a budget overwhelming, take it step-by-step.
-Break everything down into sections (income, categories, amounts).
-If you set it up in our How To FIRE Budget Template, you can use that data every month moving forward.
-Fixed expenses and sinking funds won’t change from month to month, so it is very likely that you will only have a few category amounts to adjust every month.
+Fixed expenses and sinking funds won’t change from month to month, so it is very likely that you will only have a few category amounts to adjust monthly.
 This brings your initial set up time for month 1 down to only a few minutes each month afterward!

 You can overcome these difficulties with practice, patience, determination, and discipline.